-2.1 General Fund
+3.2 General Fund

-The General Fund accounts for income and expenditure associated with the day to day running of all the services that the Council provides, with the exception of council housing (see section 2.2 below).
-The General Fund Revenue Budget for 2013/14 (including parish precepts) was originally approved by Council on 27 February 2013 at £20.301M, representing net revenue expenditure of £21.130M less general government grants of £829K.
-It assumed that Balances would be just over £3M at 31 March 2014, though these were increased by a further £547K following the 2012/13 outturn.
+The General Fund accounts for income and expenditure associated with the day to day running of all the services that the Council provides, with the exception of council housing.
+The General Fund Revenue Budget for 2015/16 (including parish precepts) was originally approved by Council on 04 March 2015 at £17.583M.
+It assumed that Balances would be just over £3.1M at 31 March 2016, though these were increased by a further £553K following the 2014/15 outturn.

-Between 2012/13 and 2013/14 the General Fund budget reduced by £371K or 1.8%, primarily as a result of Government funding reductions.
+Between 2014/15 and 2015/16 the General Fund budget reduced by £1.488M or 8%, primarily as a result of Government funding reductions.
+Despite this challenging economic climate the financial standing of the Council remains robust, demonstrating sound financial management arrangements and these are strengthening further.